-- ED 406.
-Advanced Portfolio Development 1 hour.
+ED 405.
+Advanced Portfolio Development - 1 hour.
 The preservice teacher's portfolios is a developmental record.
 It will seek to capture the individual's capabilities over time.
 The portfolio should reveal growth and performance in areas such as planning, instruction, teaching strategies, classroom management, community service, self-reflection, cross cultural experiences, and professional activities under a variety of conditions.
 Fall.
+Spring.

-Spring. - ED 415.
-Student Teaching Seminar 1 hour.
+ED 415.
+Student Teaching Seminar - 1 hour.
 This seminar provides discourse on student teaching expectations as well as giving student teachers the opportunity to exchange information with each other on proceedings and progress in student teacher growth.
 This class is taken concurrently with student teaching.
-The class meets before and after student teaching as well as once a month during students teaching. - ED 441-446.
-Techniques of Teaching in Major Field 2 hours.
+The class meets before and after student teaching as well as once a month during students teaching.
+Fall.
+Spring.

+ED 441-449.
+Techniques of Teaching in Major Field - 2 hours.
 Part of the student teaching block for secondary education majors.
 Necessary for teacher certification.
 Depending on the major area (see below) the course develops knowledge and skills in planning, presentation and evaluation of teaching/learning effectiveness in the student's major teaching field.
-Prerequisite: Admission to Student Teaching Program. - ED 441 Techniques of Teaching Unified Science - ED 442 Techniques of Teaching Mathematics - ED 443 Techniques of Teaching English - ED 444 Techniques of Teaching Social Studies - ED 445 Techniques of Teaching Speech and Theatre - ED 446 Techniques of Teaching Physical Education - ED 447 Techniques of Teaching Art - ED 451-454.
-Techniques of Teaching in Major Field in Middle School 2 hours.
+Prerequisite: Admission to Student Teaching Program.
+Fall.
+Spring.

+ED 441 Techniques of Teaching Unified Science

+ED 442 Techniques of Teaching Mathematics

+ED 443 Techniques of Teaching English

+ED 444 Techniques of Teaching Social Studies

+ED 445 Techniques of Teaching Speech and Theatre

+ED 446 Techniques of Teaching Physical Education

+ED 447 Techniques of Teaching Art

+ED 448 Techniques of Teaching Music/Choral

+ED 449 Techniques of Teaching Music/Instrumental

+ED 451-454.
+Techniques of Teaching in Major Field in Middle School - 2 hours.
 Part of the student teaching block for students seeking middle school certification.
 Necessary for teacher certification.
 Develops knowledge and skills in planning, presentation and evaluation of teaching/learning effectiveness.
-Prerequisite: Admission to Student Teaching Program. - ED 451 Techniques of Teaching Mathematics in Middle School - ED 452 Techniques of Teaching Social Studies in Middle School - ED 453 Techniques of Teaching Language Arts in Middle School - ED 454 Techniques of Teaching Science in Middle School
+Prerequisite: Admission to Student Teaching Program.
+Fall.
+Spring.

+ED 451 Techniques of Teaching Mathematics in Middle School

+ED 452 Techniques of Teaching Social Studies in Middle School

+ED 453 Techniques of Teaching Language Arts in Middle School

+ED 454 Techniques of Teaching Science in Middle School

 ED 490.
 Student Teaching in Elementary Schools - 6-12 hours.
-Observation of procedures and techniques of elementary school instruction; supervised teaching in an elementary school. \$200 fee required.
+Observation of procedures and techniques of elementary school instruction; supervised teaching in an elementary school.

+\$200 fee required.
 Prerequisite: Admission to Student Teaching Program and completion of all Professional Education course work.
 Fall.
 Spring.